scaleworkspace/covid19/README.md

 ## Daily Updates
+###3-20-2020

+We’ve updated files on our Github page for the disposable mask and face shield, including a face shield file ideal for using on a CNC router.
+Robert Forbes 3D is also working with a regional supplier to make 500 face shields for delivery next week.
+We received feedback from the Ochsner team about the ventilator and are working on an update to allow two people to use 1 ventilator to mimic a hospital environment where only two patients will be in a room.

 ### 3-19-2020
 Delivered 50 face shields to Ochsner.
 A product designer reached out about printing a component that allows 4 people to use 1 ventilator, which is now available on our Github page.
 We’re printing a prototype of that component for Ochsner to use tomorrow (3-20-2020).
 We’re also working actively with local partners such as Good Wood NOLA to produce large quantities of face shields for Ochsner and other entities who are in need.